adrianrios25/wordpress-react/README.md

-Example a Headless CMS created with Wordpress and React with Context Api for State management
+Example of a Headless CMS created with Wordpress and React with Context Api for State management

 ---